Flexberry/flexberry.github.io/pages/trainings/developers-school/module3/tds_module3-learn.en.md

 <img src="{{ "/images/pages/trainings/developers-school/module3/end-to-end-appreaches.jpg" | relative_url}}" class="products-img">
 </div>
 <h4><span class="item-head">7.
 Approaches to automate End-to-End tests</span></h4>
 <p>the Video, which discusses two paradigms for the automation of End-to-End tests: injection of JavaScript to the page and use a separate command to the server.
-The article also discusses examples of tools that implement these approaches: Selenium, Cypress, TestCafe (Ilya Klimov, JavaScript.Ninja/WookieeLabs).</p>
+The article also discusses examples of tools that implement these approaches: Selenium, Cypress, TestCafe (Ilya Klimov, JavaScript.Ninja Networks).</p>
 </a>
 </div>
 <div class="col-sm-6 col-md-4 portfolio-item">